mpv-player/mpv/DOCS/man/en/options.rst

     Seek to byte position.
 Useful for playback from CD-ROM images or VOB files with junk at the beginning.
 See also ``--ss``.

+--screenshot-filetype=<type>
+    Set the image file type used for saving screenshots.

+    Available choices:

+    :png:   PNG (default)
+    :jpg:   JPEG
+    :jpeg:  JPEG (same as jpg, but with .jpeg file ending)

+--screenshot-jpeg-quality=<0-100>
+    Set the JPEG quality level.
+Higher means better quality.
+The default is 85.

+--screenshot-png-compression=<0-9>
+    Set the PNG compression level.
+Higher means better compression.
+This will affect the file size of the written screenshot file, and the time it takes to write a screenshot.
+Too high compression might occupy enough CPU time to interrupt playback.
+The default is 7.

+--screenshot-template=<template>
+    Specify the filename template used to save screenshots.
+The template specifies the filename without file extension, and can contain format specifiers, which will be substituted when taking a screeshot.
+    By default the template is ``shot%n``, which results in filenames like ``shot0012.png`` for example.

+    The template can start with a relative or absolute path, in order to specify a directory location where screenshots should be saved.

+    If the final screenshot filename points to an already existing file, the file won't be overwritten.
+The screenshot will either not be saved, or if the template contains ``%n``, saved using different, newly generated filename.

+    Allowed format specifiers:

+    ``%nX``
+        A sequence number, padded with zeros to length X. E.g. passing the format ``%n4`` will yield ``0012`` on the 12th screenshot.
+The number is incremented every time a screenshot is taken, or if the file already exists.
+The length ``X`` must be in the range 0-9.
+    ``%f``
+        Filename of the currently played video.
+    ``%F``
+        Same as ``%f``, but strip the file extension, including the dot.
+    ``%p``
+        Current playback time, in the same format as used in the OSD.
+The result is a string of the form "HH:MM:SS".
+For example, if the video is at the time position 5 minutes and 34 seconds, ``%p`` will be replaced with "00:05:34".
+    ``%P``
+        Similar to ``%p``, but extended with the playback time in milliseconds.
+        It is formatted as "HH:MM:SS.mmm", with "mmm" being the millisecond part of the playback time.
+(Note that this is a simple way for getting unique per-frame timestamps.
+Frame numbers would be more intuitive, but are not easily implementable, because container formats usually use time stamps for identifying frames.)
+    ``%tX``
+        Specify the current local date/time using he format ``X``.
+This format specifier uses the UNIX ``strftime()`` function internally, and inserts the result of passing "%X" to ``strftime``.
+For example, ``%tm`` will insert the number of the current month as number.
+You have to use multiple ``%tX`` specifiers to build a full date/time string.
+    ``%%``
+        Replaced with the ``%`` character itself.

 --screenh=<pixels>
     Specify the screen height for video output drivers which do not know the screen resolution like fbdev, x11 and TV-out.